 There are courses, such as “distance learning” or “correspondence courses” which can help one better understand Montessori theory or which can train adults to work in certain schools.
 Sometimes these are the only possibility, but they do not fully prepare one for the intensive and fulfilling work with a classroom of children.
 When choosing a training course it is important to balance the amount o time and money one can spend with the teaching opportunities desired, and to find out ahead of time if your certification earned will allow you to teach in a school you are considering.

 Unfortunately no one body can accredit the Montessori element of schools, but there are state requirements for schools in genera.
 There are several Montessori organizations to which schools can belong.
 The two major ones operating in the United States are the Association Montessori Internationale (AMI, with a U.S. branch office called AMI-USA) and the American Montessori Society (AMS).
 Parents considering placing a child in a Montessori school should ask about the school’s affiliation(s).
 MDS recognized for our ongoing commitment to providing and sustaining a quality Montessori program through the AMS Pathway of Continuous School Improvement.

 Yes, you can use Montessori principles of child development at home.
 Look at your home through your child’s eyes.
 Children need a sense of belonging, and they get it by participating fully in the routines of everyday life.
-“Help me do it by myself” is the life theme of the preschooler, school age child, teenager, and young adult.
+“Help me do it by myself” is the life theme of preschoolers, school-age children, teenagers, and young adults.

-Can you find ways for your child to participate in meal preparation, cleaning, gardening, caring for clothes, shoes, and toys?
-Providing opportunities for independence is the surest way to build your child’s self-esteem and to build the skills needed for life-long learning.
+Can you find ways for your child to participate in meal preparation, cleaning, gardening, and caring for clothes, shoes, and toys?
+Providing opportunities for independence is the surest way to build your child’s self-esteem and build the skills needed for life-long learning.